MelanieCrissey/old-melaniecrissey.com/source/blog/slack.markdown

 I've enabled a 'Plink' sound for push notifications, but in real life I hardly ever hear that 'Plink' because my phone is almost always on silent.

-I treat my direct messages the same way that I'd make time for someone if they stopped by my desk at the office; I never mute or snooze my DMs.
+Treat your direct messages the same way that you'd make time for someone if they stopped by your desk at the office; never mute or snooze your DMs.

 ## Star mission-critical channels